Allianz Trade: Birth of Euler Hermes

-In 1993, SFAC started to acquire the different local market leaders in trade credit insurance starting with COBAC.
-SFAC went onto acquire Trade Indemnity in 1996, followed by ACI and SIAC in 1998.
-The same year, Allianz acquired AGF, a shareholder of SFAC.
-THe holding "Compagnie Fincière SFAC" was renamed Euler.
+SFAC acquired COBAC in 1993, followed by Trade Indemnity in 1996, and ACI and SIAC in 1998.
+During the same year, Allianz acquired AGF, a shareholder of SFAC.
+The holding Compagnie Financière SFAC was renamed Euler.

-From 2000, Euler got listed on the Paris Stock Exchange.
+From 2000, Euler was listed on the Paris Stock Exchange.
 Two years later in 2002, Euler acquired Hermes, the German market leader in trade credit insurance.
-Then in 2003, the Group and all its subsidiaries became Euler Hermes.
+In 2003, the Group and all its subsidiaries became Euler Hermes.

-Euler Hermes begins its international expansion in 2004, opening offices in Latin America, Asia Pacific, and the Middle East (UAE, Kuwait, Oman, and Qatar) between 2004 and 2009.
-In 2007, Euler Hermes increases its shareholding to 50% in COSEC, the market leader in Portugal.
-In 2013, Solunion, a joint venture between Euler Hermes & MAPFRE, was created covering Spain and Latin America.
+Euler Hermes began to expand internationally in 2004, and opened offices in Asia–Pacific, Latin America, and the Middle East (Kuwait, Oman, Qatar, and the United Arab Emirates) between 2004 and 2009.
+In 2007, Euler Hermes increased its shareholding to 50% in COSEC, the market leader in Portugal.
+In 2013, Solunion, a joint venture between Euler Hermes and MAPFRE, was created covering Spain and Latin America.
 In the same year, Euler Hermes increased its shareholding in ICIC, a credit insurer in Israel, to 50%.